On a minimax principle in spectral gaps: Introduction and main result

-In~\cite{GLS99}, Griesemer, Lewis, and Siedentop devised an abstract minimax principle for eigenvalues in spectral gaps that allows to overcome these problems.
-However, the corresponding hypotheses seem to be hard to verify on an abstract level, cf.~Remark~\ref{rem:neg}\,(2) below.
-In the particular situation of bounded additive perturbations, the present author has adapted this abstract minimax principle in the appendix to~\cite{NSTTV18} with hypotheses that can in some cases be verified explicitly by means of the Davis-Kahan $\sin2\Theta$ theorem from~\cite{DK70} and variants thereof.
-This has been successfully applied in~\cite{NSTTV18} to study lower bounds on the movement of eigenvalues in gaps of the essential spectrum and of edges of the essential spectrum.
-In the present note, the considerations from~\cite[Appendix~A]{NSTTV18} are supplemented and extended to cover also certain unbounded perturbations, in particular ones that are off-diagonal with respect to the spectral gap under consideration.
-It should be mentioned that some of the results discussed here might also be obtained with the alternative approaches from~\cite{DES00, DES06, MM15, LS16}.
-However, the present work focuses on~\cite{GLS99} as a starting point since the techniques employed to apply that abstract minimax principle promise to be of a broader interest.
+The aim of the present work is to complement the above works in an abstract framework.
+To this end, the result by Griesemer, Lewis, and Siedentop in ~\cite{GLS99} is adapted to a perturbative setting.
+In the particular case of bounded additive perturbations, this has already been done by the present author in the appendix to~\cite{NSTTV20} with hypotheses that can, under reasonable assumptions, be verified explicitly by means of the Davis-Kahan $\sin2\Theta$ theorem from~\cite{DK70} or variants thereof.
+The latter has been successfully applied in~\cite{NSTTV20} to study lower bounds on the movement of eigenvalues in gaps of the essential spectrum and of edges of the essential spectrum.
+In the current work, the considerations from~\cite[Appendix~A]{NSTTV20} are extended and supplemented to cover also certain unbounded perturbations, in particular ones that are off-diagonal with respect to the spectral gap under consideration.
+The results obtained here seem~\emph{not} suitable to handle Dirac operators with Coulomb potentials since either the perturbation is assumed to be sufficiently small (Theorem~\ref{thm:genOpInfinitesimal}) or of an off-diagonal structure (Theorem~\ref{thm:offdiagOp}) or since they assume a semibounded setting (Theorems~\ref{thm:genSemibounded} and~\ref{thm:offdiagForm}).
+However, weaker perturbations and other important situations such as perturbed periodic Schr\"odinger operators seem to be a natural context in which they can be applied.
+It should also be mentioned that some of the results and applications discussed here might at least in parts also be obtained with the approaches from earlier works such as~\cite{DES00b,MM15,SST20,LS16}.
+This is commented on at various spots below, see, e.g., Remarks~\ref{rem:offdiagForm},~\ref{rem:boundedPert}\,(2),~\ref{rem:StokesMMSST}, and~\ref{rem:gap}.
+The present work focuses on~\cite{GLS99} as a starting point for mainly two reasons: Firstly, the proof of that result is remarkably elementary and short, while the proofs of~\cite{DES00b, MM15, SST20, LS16} are each a lot longer and much more technical, and, secondly, the techniques employed in Sections~\ref{sec:graphNorm} and~\ref{sec:blockDiag} below to apply the approach from~\cite{GLS99} promise to be of independent interest.
+In any case, to the best of the authors knowledge, neither the main results presented here nor their applications have been stated explicitly anywhere before.
+Rare exceptions to the latter are commented on accordingly.